-Attendance is vital, schoolwork closely with the Education Welfare Officer and operates a first day contact system in the case of unexplained absence from school.
-The Education Welfare, Pastoral Lead or the Learning Mentor may visit the homes of children if there is a concern.
+Attendance is vital school operates a first day contact system in the case of unexplained absence from school.
+The Attendance Lead or the Learning Mentor may visit the homes of children if there is a concern.

 (See the School Attendance Policy for all procedures used.)